valpackett/sweetroll/README.md

 ## TODO

 - html/frontend/templating
+  - [ ] flexible index/category pages
+  - [ ] new index page layout: switching between filters like on Twitter profiles
   - [ ] Atom feed (should be followable from [GNU Social](https://indiewebcamp.com/GNU_social) i.e. should be PubSubHubbub'd, should be based on HTML as the source of truth)
   - [ ] support [WebFinger](https://webfinger.net) with HTML as the source of truth as well (but also additional links from config e.g. for [remoteStorage](https://remotestorage.io))
   - [ ] better note like display ("Liked a note by User Name" then gray smaller quote, like in Twitter notifications)
-  - [ ] new index page layout: switching between filters like on Twitter profiles
   - [ ] more consistency / abstraction with dates and reply buttons, etc.
   - [ ] figure out URL/canonical/etc. handling for alternative networks & mirrors like .onion & IPFS -- including webmentions!
   - [ ] custom non-entry html pages